 To remove external formatting clutter, such as incorrectly-colored text in the Confluence editor, select “Clear formatting” – you can find this option on the toolbar, within the strikethrough drop down menu.
 And for incorrect formatting that’s tricky to fix, for instance in more complex lists, the Confluence Source Editor plug-in allows authors to edit a page’s storage format.

 7) Storing Content as an Attachment

 It’s easy to import content from a Word document – but it’s even easier to attach that document to a page.
 In fact, Confluence handles attachments very smoothly.
 You can even display the contents of a Word or PDF document on a page, and the Confluence search function indexes text within those attachments.
-But shoveling documents from one system to another can indicate a lack of a defined content strategy.
+But shovelling documents from one system to another can indicate a lack of a defined content strategy.

 Confluence is a great collaboration platform and wiki, but it takes more than a great tool to ensure successful knowledge management.
-Remember that it depends on the people who use it and how much they love their collaboration platform, and how they can benefit from the content provided there.
+Remember that it depends heavily on the people who use it and how much they love their collaboration platform, and how they can benefit from the content provided there.
 This is vital to making your collaboration platform a success, and motivating users to contribute and share their knowledge.

 There's also more to writing than typing words into an editor.
 You need a plan and a process.
 Here are our guidelines for managing your team's documentation work in an agile environment: